litstack/docs/basics/navigation.md

 ### Main

-The **main** navigation is inteded to provide quick access to the important components of your application.
+The **main** navigation is intended to provide quick access to the important components of your application.
 These could be for example Models or page content.
 Entries of the main navigation can be divided into [sections](#sections), additionally [groups](#groups) can be created which are